deminy/background-processing-in-php/README.md

 __5.__ Through a queue server or a job server.

-Same as #4, this could still slow down HTTP responses.
+This is a popular solution, especially for heavy tasks.
+However, same as #4, this could still slow down HTTP responses.
 One typical example is that when the queue server is connected through TCP directly and the PHP web server has terrible network connection at the time.
-This side effect could also be avoided in PHP-FPM, as mentioned in #4 and discussed in the following sections.
+This side effect could also be avoided in PHP-FPM, as mentioned in #4 and discussed in following sections.

 __6.__ Use function [fastcgi_finish_request()](http://php.net/fastcgi_finish_request) in PHP-FPM.

-This is our favorite approach, and we suggest to use package [crowdstar/background-processing](https://github.com/Crowdstar/background-processing) for that.
+This is our favorite approach for lightweight background tasks, and we use package [crowdstar/background-processing](https://github.com/Crowdstar/background-processing) for that.
 Please check [the README file](https://packagist.org/packages/crowdstar/background-processing) in that package about possible side effects.

+If you choose #4 and #5 as you solution, you may still consider to call function _fastcgi_finish_request()_ or use package _crowdstar/background-processing_ at the end of your PHP application just to fasten HTTP responses.

 ## Execution Order of PHP Code